Shari87/versioned-deployment/README.md

        * Creating and HTTPS ALB listener for load balancer for our ECS cluster
        * Creating IAM policy for our ECS cluster
        * Attaching IAM policy to ECS cluster role
-     * **securitygroups.tf**: This file used to define the security group for ALB to route traffic to our ECS cluster
+     * **securitygroups.tf**: This file is used to define the security group for ALB to route traffic to our ECS cluster
-     * **domain.tf**: This file used to create our domain certificate, and also for validating the SSL certificate
+     * **domain.tf**: This file is used to create our domain certificate, and also for validating the SSL certificate
      * **variables.tf**: This file defines the variable names which would be used in production.tfvars
      * **production.tfvars**: File used to pass the values for our ecs domain name, ecs cluster name and internet cidr blocks
      * **outputs.tf**: File used to output the values of the variables defined in **variables.tf** on the console